 1. Michael Jackson – Thriller

 Michael Jackson’s Thriller (1982) has sold over 66 million copies to date and won a record breaking eight Grammy awards.
 It has been included in the Library of Congress’ National Recording Registry – together with the John Landis (‘American Werewolf in London’) directed ‘Thriller’ video – as culturally significant.
-Jackson’s previous album Off the Wall (1979) had been a critical success, but he was’t happy.
+Jackson’s previous album Off the Wall (1979) had been a critical success, but he wasn’t happy.
 He was disappointed that it didn’t win a Grammy for Record of the Year and felt generally undervalued by the music industry.
 He’d been told on numerous occasions that magazines don’t sell with a black person on the cover and was determined that one day similar publications would be begging him for an interview.

 Due to a disco backlash at the time, ‘Beat It’ was written as an antidote to the disco heavy sound of his previous record.
 Eddie Van Halen was recruited for guitar solo duties and Horror icon Vincent Price read the rap in ‘Thriller’.
 The Quincy Jones produced record was infused with a variety of genres including funk, R&B, hard rock and soul.